eminorhan/baby-vision/README.md

 Here, **ImageNet (*linear*)** refers to the top-1 validation accuracy on ImageNet with only a linear classifier trained on top of the frozen features, and **ImageNet (*1% ft + linear*)** is similar but with the entire model first fine-tuned on 1% of the ImageNet training data (~12800 images).
 Note that these are results from a single run, so you might observe slightly different numbers.

-These models come with the classifier heads attached.
+These models come with the temporal classification heads attached.
 To load these models, please do something along the lines of:

 ```python
 import torch